One of the major mistakes bloggers make is not taking the time to:

 - Synonyms Thesaurus with Antonyms & Definitions

-- rhymes, synonyms, definitions
+- Rhymes, synonyms, definitions

 You can define your search for a tagline as a creative challenge for yourself or for you and your readers.
 After you have isolated keywords and key phrases, brainstorming alone or brainstorming with your readers can be effective when it comes to determining which combination of words is best to use to create an easy to remember tagline that expresses your blog’s brand.

-You can select from among the keywords and key phrases and set up a poll or simply create a post and ask your reader’s to help you create a powerful tagline.
+You can select from among the keywords and key phrases and set up a poll or survey or simply create a post and ask your reader’s to help you create a powerful tagline.
 Perhaps by involving your readers in the process you will uncover the most compelling reasons that motivate readers to return to your blog.

 Reference: Business Name & Tag Line Generator